foundersandcoders/ws-github-api/README.md

 What problems can you foresee?

-## Challenge 2: adapt your app for different purposes
+### Challenge 2: adapt your app for different users!

 At the moment, your app is just getting data about one GitHub user.
-But what if you wanted to use it to compare everyone from Founders and Coders?
+But what if you wanted to use it to compare everyone from Founders & Coders?
 Or to get data about a custom GitHub user?
 How might you adapt your application for this purpose?

+Try and sketch out a plan!

-## Challenge 3: 100% code coverage
+### Challenge 3: code coverage

-How could you test your API calls?
+How could you test your app?
 Try and write some tests for the different parts of your application.
-Aim for full test coverage.

 -----

+## Presentations

+Prepare for a quick 5-minute presentation in pairs on your findings!

 ## Solution!